-- This procedure can be done through the abdomen or the chest.
+- This procedure can be done through the belly or the chest.
 The chest approach is often used if a person is overweight or has a short esophagus.

-- This procedure is often done using a laparoscopic surgical technique.
-Outcomes of the laparoscopic technique are best when the surgery is done by a surgeon with experience using this procedure.
+- This procedure is often done using laparoscopic surgery.
+This type of surgery works best when it's done by a surgeon who has experience doing it.

 What To Expect

 If open surgery (which requires a large incision) is done, you will most likely spend several days in the hospital.
 After open surgery, you may need 4 to 6 weeks to get back to work or your normal routine.

 If the laparoscopic method is used, you will most likely be in the hospital for only 2 to 3 days.
 You will have less pain after surgery.
 That's because there is no large incision to heal.
 After laparoscopic surgery, most people can go back to work or their normal routine in about 2 to 3 weeks, depending on their work.